ufc-great/mpos/README.md

 java -jar mpos_plataform.jar
 ```

-PS: To kill the application on Prompt is using the “Ctrl+C”.
+Note: To kill the application on Prompt is using the “Ctrl+C”.

 PS2: You should to check the firewall permissions or disable it.